 If you also claim the ITC or the 1603 Treasury Program grant, your tax deduction will decrease by half the value of the 30 percent ITC.

 What the Utah Solar Energy Association Has to Say

 35,000+ homes and businesses have installed solar so far.
 The USEA reported in their 2018 solar rates graphic that the main reason why Utahans get solar is to save money.

 USEA has also reported that solar systems pay for themselves in less than 15 years.
 This calculation is with the transitional program Rocky Mountain Power has implemented.

 The average homeowner saves $1,200 a year.
-This means that for your business that uses quite a bit more than the average home you can expect to save even more.
+This means that for your business, which uses quite a bit more than the average home, you can expect to save even more.